Winnie76/Ruby-HTML-Quaranteam-2020/Design/design1st_version.md

 ---
 layout: page
-title: Design 1st Version
+title: 1st Version
 parent: Design
 nav_order: -1
 ---
 According to the requests of our clients, consistency of colors with the logo is needed for the application.
 Blue color should appear more often throughout the application.
 Hence we re-designed the application completely.

 Below is the original design.